oveleon/contao-cookiebar/docs/CUSTOMIZATION.md

 ---

 # Cookie bar Templates
-There are already two templates for a different presentation of the cookie bar.
+There are already three templates for a different presentation of the cookie bar.

 <img src="https://www.oveleon.de/share/github-assets/contao-cookiebar/cookiebar_example.jpg">

 Template | Description
 ---------- | ----------
 `cookiebar_default.html5` | Returns the cookie bar directly with an overview of the different cookie groups.
+`cookiebar_default_deny.html5` | Also returns the cookie bar with an overview of the different cookie groups, including the “Deny all” button.
 `cookiebar_simple.html5` | Returns the cookie bar without an overview of the different cookie groups and offers the possibility to display them via an additional button.

 ### Styling